microsoft/Olive/docs/source/tutorials/how_to_add_pass.md

 ## 1. Define a new class

-Define a new class using Pass as the base clase.
+Define a new class using Pass as the base class.
 For example

 ```python
 from olive.passes import Pass